PicNet/Centazio/readme.md

 TODO

 ### The Rest
-Please see the [Centazio.Sample](https://github.com/PicNet/Centazio/tree/master/sample) project in the [Centazio GitHub repository](https://github.com/PicNet/Centazio/) for a complete two-way implementation of this integration.
+Please see the [Centazio.Sample](https://github.com/PicNet/Centazio/tree/master/sample) project in the [Centazio GitHub repository](https://github.com/PicNet/Centazio/) for a complete two-way implementation of this sample integration.

-### High Level FAQ
-- What other types of functions does Centazio support?
-We have seen Read, Promote and Write functions.
-This three-step process to data integration is what PicNet has found to be a good starting point for fault-tolerant data integration.
-However, there are always edge cases not covered by this paradigm.
-For everything else just create an 'Other' function:
-`centazio gen func -type other -system SystemName`

-'Other' functions can perform any other task without any guide rails, so take care.
-These functions are ideal for:
-- Periodic tasks such as:
-  - Data archival
-  - Data aggregation
-  - Workflow tasks (sending emails, reports, etc)
-  - Validating data quality
-  - Running machine learning models
-  - Etc.

 ## Serialisation / Deserialisation / Mapping
 Data integration is all about getting data from one source, converting it and writing it to another target.
 This source